Peiyang Song

 Research

-My current research interest is mainly in machine reasoning, especially AI for mathematics and code generation.
-In the past, I also worked on energy-efficient machine learning systems and machine translation.
+My current research interest is mainly in LLM reasoning, especially neuro-symbolic AI for formal math and verifiable code generation.
+In the past, I also published on neuro-symbolic methods for energy-efficient ML systems and neural machine translation.

 Creative and Context-Aware Translation of East Asian Idioms with GPT-4